IzidoroBaltazar/DeepReinfLearning/project1/README.md

                      FloatTensor(total_dones)),
                     (1.-(1./action_size)))
 ```
-I have recorded results below.
+We have recorded results below.

 * Training with 20 episodes spent on each exploration level.
 Random action was taken with probability from 0.6 - 0.05.
 ![alt text](https://raw.githubusercontent.com/IzidoroBaltazar/DeepReinfLearning/master/project1/figure.png)